- Course Information

-This specialization will take you beyond the classroom as you build and test your entrepreneurial ideas in real-world settings.
-You will explore various business disciplines, including marketing, finance, operations and strategy, as you develop skills in building businesses, investing in businesses, raising capital and evaluating business opportunities.
-Courses will emphasize analysis, decision-making and business planning of a real new venture product or service.
+According to the Kaufmann Foundation, 2015 had the greatest number of start-ups in the last 20 years.
+The Entrepreneurship MBA at NCU takes you beyond the classroom as you build and test your entrepreneurial ideas in real-world scenarios.
+In our Online MBA Entrepreneurship specialization you will explore various business disciplines, including marketing, finance, operations and strategy, as you develop skills in building businesses, investing in businesses, raising capital and evaluating business opportunities.
+Entrepreneurship courses emphasize analysis, decision-making and business planning of a real new venture product or service.
 As a graduate, you can expect to have a solid business plan that is ready to be presented to investors, banks or private entities.

 MBA Degree Requirements

 The Master of Business Administration requires 30 credit hours beyond the bachelor's degree.
 The MBA program includes 18 credit hours of foundational courses.
 The foundational courses are taken by all students regardless of their undergraduate degree to form and strengthen fundamental business skills.
 The next 9 credit hours in the program encapsulate a specialization aligned with a student’s career goals and interests.
 Elective courses must be appropriate to the student’s degree program.

 Northcentral University allows 5 years to complete all 30 credit hour master's programs.
 Normal time to complete varies depending upon course take rate and credits transferred.

 This is the initial course in the entrepreneurship specialization and serves as the prerequisite for all future courses within the specialization.
 Prior to the start of this course, it is recommended that students enter the course with a well thought out product or service venture.
 Students will explore many facets of the potential venture to include new venture feasibility, an analysis of strengths, weaknesses, opportunities and threats (SWOT), and identification of potential investors to determine if the new venture is needed within the marketplace.